LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/customscrap.md

 - Scrap Value should be 0 (this is modified by the game at runtime)
 - Creature Scan ID set to -1
 - Node Type set to 2
+The ScanNode object will also need to have the layer set to "ScanNode".

 After you've done this, you should go back to your Item Data and assign the Spawn Prefab to be the item prefab.